How the soundtrack can make or break your content

 It’s not just mega-famous tracks that make for great content, though.
 Social media superstar, Epidemic Sound ambassador, and creator of the ‘Living Alone Diaries,’ Michelle Choi, uses royalty-free music to soundtrack her YouTube videos.
 More on royalty-free music and how it works later, though.

 The point is, you don’t have to spend half a million bucks to find the perfect soundtrack.
 You can use Epidemic Sound instead.
-Check out our catalog of 40,000 tracks and 90,000 sound effects below.
+Check out our catalog of 50,000 tracks and 200,000 unique sound effects and variations below.

 Does music affect people’s emotions?